 “Covid-19 was the digital accelerant of the decade,” according to a digital engagement report published recently by Twilio.

-But, it might actually be an understatement.
+This might actually be an understatement.
 The pace at which organizations across the world are fast-tracking their digital transformation projects is unprecedented.
 Before the Covid-19 crisis, digitization was imperative for future survival.
 However, the pandemic has threatened our survival today.
 That is exactly why companies like Amazon, which provide a faster, contactless, and digital consumer experience, are thriving in the pandemic.
 This is evident by the fact that Amazon’s market capitalization has increased by over $700 billion since the pandemic began.

 But, this type of fast-paced digital service is more relevant to government organizations.
 Government bodies have to provide essential services for the wellbeing and survival of people.
 Since lives are at stake in the pandemic, it was for the first time that governments had to transform digitally to keep pace with the changing requirements and safeguard citizens.
 Procurement of required resources like vaccines, medicines like paracetamol tablets, and food supplies without unnecessary delay in the pandemic demanded an accelerated digital government transformation process.

 Digital government is not just about improving process efficiencies in federal organizations but concerned with enhanced citizen services.
-By giving citizens a voice and opportunity to collaborate in their dealings with the government, federal agencies can create greater trust among citizens.
+By giving citizens a voice and the opportunity to collaborate in their dealings with the government, federal agencies can create greater trust among citizens.

 Microsoft CEO, Satya Nadella, pointed out in his company’s April 2020 earnings call that Microsoft has observed two years of digital transformation in two months.
 Governments as well are accelerating transformation by migrating to cloud-based services like Microsoft Office 365 and AWS for better productivity, security, and collaboration.